-SUMMARY: Authorizes the County of Marin, or any city within the county of Marin, to prohibit individuals under the age of 16 from riding a class 2 electric bicycle (e-bike) and to require all individuals to wear a helmet when riding a class 2 e-bike.
+SUMMARY: Authorizes the County of San Diego, or any city within the county of San Diego, to prohibit individuals under the age of 12 from riding a class 1 or 2 electric bicycle (e-bike) until January 1, 2029.
 Specifically, this bill:

-- 1) Provides that the punishment for an individual under 16 riding a class 2 e-bike, or for a person not wearing a helmet is \$25 (base fine and \$197 with additional fees), or the completion of an e-bike safety course. - 2) Requires a report to be submitted to the Legislature by January 1, 2028 with the following information: - a) The total number of traffic stops initiated for violations; - b) The results of the traffic stops, including whether a warning or citation was issued, property was seized, or an arrest was made; - c) The number of times a person was stopped for allegedly operating a class 2 e-bike while under 16, but was found to be over the age limit; - d) If a warning or citation was issued, a description of the warning or violation cited; - e) If an arrest was made, the offense cited by the officer for the arrest and the perceived race or ethnicity, gender, and approximate age of the person stopped, provided that the identification of these characteristics is solely based on the observation and perception of the peace officer who initiated the traffic stop; - f) The actions taken by a peace officer during the traffic stops, including, but not limited to, all of the following: - i) Whether the peace officer asked for consent to search the person, and, if so, whether consent was provided. - ii) Whether the peace officer searched the person or any property, and, if so, the basis of the search and the type of contraband or evidence discovered. - iii) Whether the peace officer seized any property, and, if so, the type of property that was seized and the basis for seizing the property. - g) The number of times a person opted to complete, and did complete, the training course in lieu of paying the fine; - h) The number of times that a person under 16 years of age was operating an e-bike and was involved in a crash that resulted in permanent, serious injury or of a fatality in the six months prior to adoption of the ordinance or resolution, the case of the crash, and the class of the e-bike that was being operated at the time of the crash; and, - i) The number of times that a person under 16 years of age was operating an electric bicycle and was involved in a crash that resulted in a permanent, serious injury or a fatality after
+- 1) Provides that the punishment for an individual under 12 riding a class 1 or 2 e-bike is \$25 (base fine and \$197 with additional fees), or the completion of an e-bike safety course. - 2) Requires a report to be submitted to the Legislature by January 1, 2028 with the following information: - a) The total number of traffic stops initiated for violations; - b) The results of the traffic stops, including whether a warning or citation was issued, property was seized, or an arrest was made; - c) The number of times a person was stopped for allegedly operating a class1 or 2 e-bike while under 12, but was found to be over the age limit; - d) If a warning or citation was issued, a description of the warning or violation cited; - e) If an arrest was made, the offense cited by the officer for the arrest and the perceived race or ethnicity, gender, and approximate age of the person stopped, provided that the identification of these characteristics is solely based on the observation and perception of the peace officer who initiated the traffic stop; - f) The actions taken by a peace officer during the traffic stops, including, but not limited to, all of the following: - i) Whether the peace officer asked for consent to search the person, and, if so, whether consent was provided. - ii) Whether the peace officer searched the person or any property, and, if so, the basis of the search and the type of contraband or evidence discovered. - Whether the peace officer seized any property, and, if so, the type of property that iii) was seized and the basis for seizing the property. - g) The number of times a person opted to complete, and did complete, the training course in lieu of paying the fine; - h) The number of times that a person under 12 years of age was operating an e-bike and was involved in a crash that resulted in permanent, serious injury or of a fatality in the six months prior to adoption of the ordinance or resolution, the case of the crash, and the class of the e-bike that was being operated at the time of the crash; and, - i) The number of times that a person under 12 years of age was operating an electric bicycle and was involved in a crash that resulted in a permanent, serious injury or a fatality after the adoption of the ordinance, the cause of the crash, and the class of the e-bike that was being operated at the time of the crash.

-- the adoption of the ordinance, the cause of the crash, and the class of the e-bike that was being operated at the time of the crash. - 3) Requires a local authority, or the County of Marin, to administer a public information campaign for at least 30 calendar days prior to the enactment of an ordinance. - 4) Provides that only warning notices shall be issued for the first 60 days after the passage of an ordinance or resolution. - 5) Provides that this bill shall become inoperative on January 1, 2029 and as of that date is repealed.
+- 3) Requires a local authority, or the County of San Diego, to administer a public information campaign for at least 30 calendar days prior to the enactment of an ordinance. - 4) Provides that only warning notices shall be issued for the first 60 days after the passage of an ordinance or resolution. - 5) Provides that this bill shall become inoperative on January 1, 2029 and as of that date is repealed.